How to start a sustainable hospitality business

 On-site consumptionÂ

-Starting from January 2024, you are no longer allowed to use disposable cups and containers for on-site consumption.
-Take plastic trays in chip shops, for instance, or food served from a food truck at a festival.
-Chip shops could replace their plastic containers, cups, and cutlery with ceramic tableware. Â
+Since January 2024, you are no longer allowed to use disposable cups and containers for on-site consumption.
+Plastic trays in snack bars, for instance, or food served from a food truck at a festival.
+Snack bars can replace their plastic containers, cups, and cutlery, with reusable tableware. Â

 Making your product or service sustainable